DarkGeekMS/ApeX-Server/public/docs/source/index.md

 Controls the Moderators actions.
 <!-- START_15f937df7c47370b0cde916f9f24285e -->
-## blockUser
+## Block user
-to block a user from ApexCom he is moderator in so that he can&#039;t interact in this ApexCom anymore.
+A functionality related to apexcom moderators to block a user from ApexCom.

+<br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-Success Cases :
+###Success Cases :
-1) return true to ensure that the post or comment is removed successfully. failure Cases:
+1) return state (blocked/ unblocked) to ensure the success of the process.

+###failure Cases:
-1) NoAccessRight the token is not for the moderator of this ApexCom including the post or comment to be removed.
+1) NoAccessRight the token is not for the moderator of this ApexCom.
-2) user fullname (id) is not found , already blocked or not subscribed in this ApexCom.
+2) user fullname (id) is not found.
+3) Apexcom is not found.
+4) you can not block an admin or moderator in the apexcom.

 > Example request: